prajjwal1/person-reid-incremental/README.md

 - Intel® Nervana DevCloud (hyperparameter tuning,ablation studies,training model for quick experiments)

 ### Pretrained weights
 Will be made available soon.
+Weights are quite large, and GDrive doesn't allow sharing of those files stored on .edu account.
+So support for this would be welcome.

 ### Citation:
 Please cite this, if you use our work